Nepal Tour October 8 - October 21, 2022

 What currency will I use when I am there?

 The Rupee is the monetary unit of Nepal, but you can use the dollar both in Kathmandu and Pokhara and many of the shops.
-Cash will nearly always be best in the remote locations of the country that lack access to reliable internet and therefore credit card processing.
+Cash will always be best in the country's remote locations that lack access to reliable internet and, therefore, credit card processing.
 There are places to exchange currency both in Kathmandu and Pokhara; often, the best exchange rates are found at the Kathmandu airport and not at the banks.